Dirc/webapp_fullstack_go_docker/blog.md

 #> password: secret
 ```

-We can initialise the database.
+We can initialize the database.

 ```sql
 -- Create table